canopas/flutter-country-picker/README.md

-A simple, Customizable Flutter Country picker for picking a country or dialing code with Search functionality.
+A Simple, Customizable Flutter Country picker for picking a Country or Dialing code with Search functionality.

 ## Preview